ScottDuane/aa-google-analytics/google-anayltics-reading.md

 **Behavior -> Site Content -> All Pages**

 If you're keeping everything under one Property, select `Page Title` as the primary dimension so you don't see `"/"` for all projects.

+### Time people spent on your site
+**Audience -> Behavior -> Engagement**

+Even though your bounce rate might be high, you should be able to see here how much time people are actually spending on your page.

 ### User Flow
 **Audience -> User Flow**